ajtudela/smartbox/README.md

 * `-a`/`--api-name`: The API name for your heater vendor.
 This is visible in the 'API Host' entry in the 'Version' menu item in the mobile app/web app.
 If the host name is of the form `api-foo.xxxx` or `api.xxxx` use the values `api-foo` or `api` respectively.
-The resailer has to be declared in the package.
+The reseller has to be declared in the package.
 * `-r`/`--x-referer`: The referer of your request.
 * `-i`/`--x-serial-id`: The serial-id of your request.